CuriOdyssey: History

 In July 2006, the museum made its $745,000 deficit public.
-In August, it announced the organization was considering two proposals to save the museum: one from "Campaign to Save Coyote Point Museum," and the other from the "11th Hour Project," which proposed to scrap the museum and build an education center for global warming.
+In August, it announced the organization was considering two proposals to save the museum: one from "Campaign to Save Coyote Point Museum," and the other from the "11th Hour Project," which proposed to scrap the museum and build an education centre for global warming.
 In 30 days, the Campaign to Save Coyote Point Museum raised $540,247 in pledges from 776 donors, with an additional pledge from the TomKat Foundation of $500,000 over four years.
 In September 2006, they officially took over management of the museum.

 Rachel Meyer, formerly executive director of the Palo Alto Junior Museum and Zoo and Chief Curator of Exhibits at the Exploratorium, was named the new executive director of CuriOdyssey (then Coyote Point Museum) on March 19, 2007.
 With Meyer's arrival, the organization re-oriented to focus on young children, offering them direct, life-charting experiences with science and nature.

 On January 15, 2011, Coyote Point Museum officially unveiled its new name, CuriOdyssey.

 CuriOdyssey installed two public art installations in 2013.
 The first, designed by Eric Maschwitz and mounted on the exterior of the building, consists of more than 200 pinwheels, illustrating the wind currents at Coyote Point.
 The second, created by Mark Brest van Kempen, consists of more than 100 weather vanes.

-In 2021, CuriOdyssey fired their longtime director of education, Carl Oosterman, after he was caught by an online watchdog group attempting to meet up with what he believed was a 14 year-old boy after having a sexually charged conversation with him.